Akal Takht: Loss of cultural heritage

 Originally, wall paintings had existed on the first and second stories of the building.
 Kanwarjit Singh Kang dates the execution of the wall paintings to the mid-19th century.
 Of the frescoes dating to the middle of the 19th century that once embellished the walls of the edifice, only 10 fresco panels survived by 1971.
 These frescoes had survived painted on the walls of the second-story of the structure.
-Their colours had been bleached and portions of the plaster at various places was peeling-off.
+Their colours had been bleached and portions of the plaster at various places were peeling-off.

 Of the ten surviving murals documented in 1971 on the second-story, three of them depicted themes related to Guru Hargobind.
 The first was the Guru meeting with Sri Chand, son of Guru Nanak.
 In this mural was also depicted the five children of the sixth guru, them namely being: Gurditta, Ani Rai, Suraj Mal, Atal Rai, and Tyag Mal (later Guru Tegh Bahadur).
 The second mural panel depicted a scene of Guru Hargobind listening to music being performed by instrumentalists.
 The third panel depicted Bidhi Chand presenting the retrieved stolen horses, Dilbagh and Gulbagh, to Guru Hargobind.
 Bhagat Kabir was depicted in the fourth mural taking care of daily chores alongside his family, Bhagat Sain in the fifth is depicted alongside Raja Rana, and saint Dharuva in the sixth.
 The seventh panel portrayed Krishna eating rice that was offered by his childhood friend, Sudama.
 The eighth panel depicted Rama seated alongside Sita on a couch whilst being attended upon by both Lakshmana and Hanuman.
 The ninth panel illustrated a scene of a hunting expedition involving a horse and three hunting hounds in an advancing pose.
 Finally, the last and tenth panel represented a scene of the Vaisakhi events of 1699 at Anandpur, where Guru Gobind Singh prepares Amrit for the newly introduced Amrit Sanchar ceremony whilst Mata Jito appends sugar crystals to the formulae he is stirring, whilst the inaugural Panj Piare watch-on.